Presidency of Woodrow Wilson: Labor issues

 Wilson thought a child labor law would probably be unconstitutional but reversed himself in 1916 with a close election approaching.
 In 1916, after intense campaigns by the National Child Labor Committee (NCLC) and the National Consumers League, the Congress passed the Keating–Owen Act by large majorities.
 It became illegal to ship goods in interstate commerce if they were made in factories employing children under specified ages.
 Southern Democrats were opposed but did not filibuster.
 Wilson endorsed the bill at the last minute under pressure from party leaders who stressed how popular the idea was, especially among the emerging class of female voters.
 He told Democratic Congressmen they needed to pass this law and also a workman's compensation law to satisfy the national progressive movement and to win the 1916 election against a reunited GOP.
 It was the first federal child labor law.
 However, the U.S. Supreme Court struck down the law in Hammer v.
 Dagenhart (1918).
 Congress then passed a law taxing businesses that used child labor, but that was struck down by the Supreme Court in Bailey v.
 Drexel Furniture (1923).
 Child labor was finally ended in the 1930s.
 He approved the goal of upgrading the harsh working conditions for merchant sailors and signed LaFollette's Seamen's Act of 1915.
+Several other measures aimed at improving wages and conditions for other categories of workers were also passed.

+Although Congress was dominated by progressives during much of Wilson’s time in office, various labor measures failed to pass.
+In March 1914, a bill was passed in the House of Representatives providing for a bureau of occupational safety and health in the Department of Labor, and that same month a bill was also passed in the House that allowed states to ban the entry of convict labor-made goods.
+However, opposition in the Senate prevented both bills from being passed.
+A few years later, Meyer London (the sole socialist representative in Congress) submitted a resolution in the House of Representatives calling for a commission to be appointed to plan for combating unemployment and set up a national insurance fund.
+London’s resolution, which faced opposition from both organized labor and the insurance industry, failed to pass, with 138 votes against, 106 abstentions, and only 189 House representatives voting in favor of it, while no further action was taken on the resolution despite remaining on the House calendar.
+Later, in September 1918, a bill was passed in the House of Representatives with 252 votes for and 17 votes against providing for a minimum wage for federal employees.
+However, the bill stalled in the Senate and failed to pass during the remainder of Wilson’s presidency.